Gratitude List as 2011 Flies Toward the Sunset 29

 Mahalo to: Michele Borba, Annie Fox, Sara Winter, Laura Nagle, Susan Marks, Leah KelleyElise Stokes, Stephanie Crist, Eric B. Thamasma, Grace Hodgin, Eri Nelson, The Redhead Riter, Lydia, Sharon and Phil Dzialo and their son, Adam, Danette M. Schott, Tiffani Lawton, Lori Lite, Lisa Quinones-Fontanez, Lorna d’Entremont, Bobbi Sheahan, AspieSideChi Yon, Lisa, Fi, Leigh Merryday, Alicia, A. K. Butler, Floortime Lite Mama, Mama Fog, Solodialogue, Spectummy Mummy, Elise Ronan, Mommy Lebron, Heather McCracken, Trish, Sharon da Vanport, and I could go on and on, but I am going to stop here.
 Others are some of those I tweet about, I post about, I mention on Facebook, or the authors of the blogs I list in Special Peeps.
 You see there are too many to link.

 Please also look at my Helpful Info section.
-You can view it by clicking on the title of this post and then clicking home page.
-Helpful Info is on the left or at the bottom of the page depending on your reader source.
+Helpful Info is located at the bottom of my blog if you are viewing the full version instead of the mobile view.
 There you will find others that I am grateful to have gotten to know including Tony Attwood, whom I actually met in 2010.

 Wishing all of you Hauoli Makahiki Hou (Happy New Year!)